SwifQL/SwifQL/README.md

 <br>

-This lib can be used either stand alone, or with some frameworks like Vapor.
+This lib can be used either stand alone, or with frameworks like Vapor, Kitura, Perfect and others

-We recommend to use it with our [Bridges](https://github.com/SwifQL/Bridges) lib which is built on top of SwifQL and support all its flexibility.
+We recommend to use it with our [Bridges](https://github.com/SwifQL/Bridges) lib which is built on top of SwifQL and support all its flexibility

 It supports PostgreSQL and MySQL.
 And it's not so hard to add other dialects 🙂 just check [SwifQL/Dialect](https://github.com/SwifQL/SwifQL/tree/master/Sources/SwifQL/Dialect) folder